Mccranky83/imgbrd-grabber-docs/docs/docs/commands/szurubooru.md

 Download the [szurubooru.js](szurubooru.js) file into Grabber's installation folder.

+!!! info

-ℹ️ If your Szurubooru instance is not on the same machine as Grabber, or simply not accessible at `http://localhost:8080/`, make sure to update the URL in the script.
+    If your Szurubooru instance is not on the same machine as Grabber, or simply not accessible at `http://localhost:8080/`, make sure to update the URL in the script.

 ### Install NodeJS global packages